More on our founder's intent and how our work carries it forward today.

 Charles K. Blandin established the Blandin Foundation in 1941 to distribute profits from his paper mill.
 Though the Foundation’s mission, vision, resources and work have evolved in the more than 75 years since, documents illustrating Mr. Blandin’s intent continue to guide Blandin Foundation trustees and management.

 Mr. Blandin required that the Ramsey County District Court review the accounts of the Residuary Trust.
 Every three years, the Residuary Trust reviews its accounts and disbursements before a judge.
-The next court review is slated for 2018.

 In 2003, the court appointed a Special Master with legal and accounting expertise to verify that the Foundation is dedicating at least 55 percent of grantmaking in its home communities of the Grand Rapids area.
 This was the latest in a series of court actions that have assisted the Foundation in its service to Itasca area communities and rural Minnesota.
 A series of reports have been prepared by the Foundation and the Special Master as part of this commitment.